fmadore/IWAC-overview/README.md

 - Responsive design that adapts to different screen sizes
 - Color-coded legend for clarity

-### Type Distribution
+### TypeDistribution.svelte

-The Type Distribution visualization uses a stacked bar chart to show the distribution of items by type across publication years.
+A stacked bar chart visualization that shows the distribution of items by type across publication years.

 Features:
 - Stacked bar chart showing item types distributed by publication year